renpapers/codeword/Week 08/readme.md

 - discussed details, pseudocode of our ideas
 - karens workshop: wiggly letters tutorial.
 By far one of the more complex codes I've encountered thus far - in saying this, parts of it applied to my concept for this assignment (such as keypressed function, etc...)
 - Discussed datamoshing
+- inspiration: Andy gave us a wonderful source of other creatives portfolios, and I've been mesmerised by the graphics and codes I've witnessed.
+(Seriously giving me some portfolio inspiration too).
+Here's an artist I found particularly interesting: